Hiranyakashipu

-In Hindu mythology, Hiranyakashipu's younger brother, Hiranyaksha, is slain by the Varaha avatar of Vishnu.
-Angered by this, Hiranyakashipu decided to gain a boon of invulnerability by performing a penance to propitiate Brahma.
-After his subjugation of the three worlds, he is slain by the Narasimha avatar of Vishnu.
+In Hinduism, Hiranyakashipu's younger brother, Hiranyaksha, was slained by the Varaha (boar) avatar of Vishnu.
+Angered by this, Hiranyakashipu decided to gain a boon of invulnerability by performing tapas to propitiate Brahma.
+After his subjugation of the three worlds, he was slained by the Narasimha (man-lion) avatar of Vishnu.

 Etymology

-Hiranyakashipu literally translates to "clothed in gold" (hiranya "gold" kashipu "soft cushion"), and is often interpreted as depicting one who is fond of wealth and sensual comforts.
+Hiranyakashipu literally translates to "person desiring wealth and material comforts" (hiranya "gold" kashipu "soft bed"), and is often interpreted as depicting one who is fond of wealth and sensual comforts.
 In the Puranas, however, it is also stated the name was derived from a golden throne called 'Hiranyakashipu' the asura sat in or nearby during the atiratra (soma) sacrifice.